jdmedlock/imgabstract/README.md

 ### User Stories - Stretch Goals

-4. I want a polished user interface and to get experience using Reac.t
+4. I want a polished user interface and to get experience using React.

 ### Resources